The Raffles Relics: Plot

 It is December 1899, at which time the reputations of Raffles and Bunny are ruined and they are secretly living in Ham Common.
-They read in a magazine about the so-called Raffles Relics on display at the Black Museum at Scotland Yard.
+They read in a magazine about the so-called Raffles Relics on display at the Black Museum at New Scotland Yard.
 Excited, Raffles passive-aggressively persuades Bunny, now a journalist, to get a journalist's pass for two to visit the museum.

 They enter the museum without incident.
 An enthusiastic young clerk arrives to give them a tour, though he is less knowledgeable than Raffles and Bunny on the museum's inventory, which includes the infamous cigarette box of two criminals who were never caught.
 Eventually, the clerk shows them the Raffles Relics, taken from Raffles's Albany rooms after his apparent death.
 He points out several objects, including Raffles's old revolver, which Raffles had once fired at a man on a roof and had once hidden a pearl inside of, the rope-ladder and telescope walking-stick he used at the house of Lord Thornaby, the velvet bag whose use is unknown, the life-preserver that Bunny had once hit Raffles with, and Raffles's chest.
 The clerk speaks poorly of Raffles's partner, to Bunny's chagrin.

 A well-known detective and two other guests also browse the museum.
 Raffles, wary of the detective, tells Bunny to hide his face in some photographs; Bunny does so, until he realizes that Raffles has vanished.
 Irritated, he nonetheless tells the clerk that Raffles had to catch a train.
 Bunny lingers until the detective's party leaves, then tips the clerk and leaves.
 He searches for Raffles for four hours, in vain.
 At home, he anxiously waits hours for Raffles.

 Bunny wakes abruptly in the morning to see Raffles, and the entire collection of Raffles Relics, except for the chest.
 Raffles had hid himself in the chest, using its secret side door.
 He had replaced his relics with items from other collections, so that the robbery will not be noticed for weeks.
 Raffles wonders about putting his relics to use again, but also speaks prophetically about the competing excitement that the ongoing war might soon offer them.